Efrat19/blog/_posts/2022-01-14-Scheduling-AWS-Managed-Airflow-DAGs-on-EKS-part-2.md

     groups   = ["system:masters"]
 ```

-also you will need to `kubectl apply` the RBA Role and RoleBinding:
+also you will need to `kubectl apply` the RBAC Role and RoleBinding:
 ```yaml
 kind: Role
 apiVersion: rbac.authorization.k8s.io/v1beta1